 Students attending the University of Texas are required to pay reduced tuition fees to the University of Texas, although these are subsidised by the University of Nottingham School of Law.
 It is impossible to give a precise figure, since it depends in part on currency exchange rates.
 However, as a result of recent exchange rate movements the fees have been increased from approximately £3,000 to nearer £4,000 per student for the year.

 Under the Universitas 21 scheme, no tuition fees are payable by students attending the University of Connecticut.
 However, all students on the four-year programmes pay a fee to the University of Nottingham, which is currently set at £1,385 for Home students.

 There is also the cost of return travel to the United States and medical insurance to cover hospitalisation.
-Accommodation costs and living expenses in Austin, Hartford and St Louis are not dissimilar to those in Nottingham.
+Accommodation costs and living expenses in Austin, Hartford, St Louis and Ann Arbor are not dissimilar to those in Nottingham.